 Option 3 – Take a Taxi from Cartagena to Playa Blanca

-This is of course the most expensive way to get to Playa Blanca, but it is the fastest.
+This is of course the most expensive way to go from Cartagena to Playa Blanca, but it is the fastest.

 The official taxi fare to Playa Blanca is 81,000 pesos from Centro.
 However, in my experience, you can expect to pay anywhere from 80-100,000.
 It can be cost effective if you are a group of 4 and you plan to come back by boat or bus.

-*You can see other taxi rates in this guide to getting around Cartagena.
+*You can see other taxi rates in this guide to getting around in Cartagena.